getsafle/-DEPRECATED-bridging-contract/README.md

 1. Approve the FxBaseChildTunnel contract to spend the tokens on behalf of the user using the `approve` function in the Polygon token contract.

-2. The user can now lock the tokens with the FxBaseChildTunnel using the `lock` function with the amount of tokens as the parameter
+2. The user can now lock the tokens with the FxBaseChildTunnel using the `withdraw` function with the amount of tokens as the parameter

 3. The locked tokens can be received in the ETH chain by using the function `receiveMessage()` in the FxBaseRootTunnel contract.
 The input to be passed can be fetched from [this](https://apis.matic.network/api/v1/mumbai/exit-payload/{{transactionHash}}?eventSignature=0x8c5261668696ce22758910d05bab8f186d6eb247ceac2af2e82c7dc17669b036) API.
-Replace the transaction hash with the hash of the lock function transaction.
+Replace the transaction hash with the hash of the withdraw function transaction.

 4. Once the `receiveMessage()` is called and executed successfully, the user's balance will be updated and can be verified using the `balanceOf()` function of the ETH contract.

 #### Transfer from ETH to Polygon
-1. The tokens to be transferred from ETH to Polygon has to be burned on the ETH chain using the function `burnTokens()` in the FxBaseChildTunnel contract.
+1. The tokens to be transferred from ETH to Polygon has to be burned on the ETH chain using the function `deposit()` in the FxBaseRootTunnel contract.

 2. Once the tokens are burned, the balance of the user will be updated in the Polygon chain and can be checked using the `balanceOf()` function in the Polygon chain token contract.